Oregon hammer attack suspect walks free after woman refuses to testify without mask in court

 YAMHILL COUNTY, Ore. — Heather Fawcett is living in fear in Yamhill County.
-That’s because the man once convicted of hitting her in the head with a sledgehammer, walked out of prison, Monday.
+That’s because the man once convicted of hitting her in the head with a sledgehammer walked out of prison on Monday.

 "Last thing he said to me was, ‘I'll kill you and your dog someday,'" said Fawcett between tears.
 "I just have to be careful, be aware, carry mace and hope."